GSto/digital-garden/notes/engineering management reading.md

 * Hamilton Helmer, *7 Powers: The Foundations of Business Strategy*
 * Liz Wiseman, *Impact Players: How to Take the Lead, Play Bigger, and Multiply Your Impact*
 * Liz Wiseman, *Multipliers, Revised and Updated: How the Best Leaders Make Everyone Smarter*
+* Joshua Seiden, *Outcomes Over Output: Why customer behavior is the key metric for business success*

 ## Articles & Online Resources